 - The report is focused only on instances where fiduciaries consider ESG factors as material risk factors that are part of an ordinary prudence analysis.
 In other words, the GAO did not focus on other strategies (e.g., impact investing), such as those that select an ESG factor for moral reasons, etc., which is the historical association of ESG investing.
 In this sense, the GAO deserves a lot of credit for focusing on this sophisticated approach to ESG.
 You may recall that my paper on climate change risk focused on this very issue.

 - Rather unfortunately, the report was largely completed prior to the DOL’s issuance of Field Assistance Bulletin (FAB) 2018-01, which we discussed here.
 The principal recommendation by the GAO is for the DOL to issue guidance on whether a fiduciary can incorporate ESG factors into the management of a default investment option in a defined contribution plan.
 As you may know, FAB 2018-01 seemed to do just that, though not in an entirely clear manner.
 Nevertheless, the GAO addressed FAB 2018-01 at the end of the report and narrowed its initial recommendation, namely, that the DOL better explain how fiduciaries can utilize the integration strategy in a QDIA.
-In the DOL’s defense, FAB 2018-01 seems to address (to some extent) whether a QDIA can utilize the integration strategy; the DOL instead hit the breaks on offering a themed ESG product as a QDIA.
+In the DOL’s defense, FAB 2018-01 seems to address (to some extent) whether a QDIA can utilize the integration strategy; the DOL instead hit the brakes on offering a themed ESG product as a QDIA.

 - According to the GAO, the DOL is amenable to issuing additional guidance on ESG investing, provided there is enough interest by fiduciaries.
 The DOL is mum on its Form 5500 project, and whether any ESG disclosures on a revised 5500 are in the works.